 Ways to buy Uber shares: share dealing and CFD trading

 When it comes to investing in any stock, the two options you have are share dealing and trading.
-Which one of these methods to opt for largely depends on your investment timeline, with investors thinking long term tending to go for share dealing, and those looking for short term gains pursuing a more aggressive trading strategy.
+Which one of these methods to opt for largely depends on your investment timeline, with investors aiming for long-term profits tending to go for share dealing, and those looking for short-term accelerated gains pursuing an aggressive trading strategy.

 Here’s a quick summary of the two approaches, and the pros and cons of each.

-When investing your money this way, it is important to do thorough fundamental analysis of the company in which you are investing.
-You want to put your money in a stock you believe will trend upwards over time, even if there is some market volatility along the way, rather than get distracted by shorter term peaks and troughs.
+When investing your money this way, it is important to do a thorough fundamental analysis of the company in which you are investing.
+You want to put your money in a stock you believe will trend upwards over time, even if there is some market volatility along the way, rather than get distracted by shorter-term peaks and troughs.

 - Can build wealth over time to achieve financial goals

 - Don’t need to be very reactive to short-term market movements

 - Some stocks give you an income through regular dividend payments